A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Archimedean models: coherent lower and upper previsions

 Here, the \emph{bid-ask spread}~\(\uppprev[\mathrm{vac}]\group{\measurement{A}}-\lowprev[\mathrm{vac}]\group{\measurement{A}}=\max\spectrum{A}-\min\spectrum{A}\) between Your selling and buying prices for measurements~\(\measurement{A}\) is as large as allowed by the coherence requirements [in particular~\labelcref{ax:lower:prevision:bounds}].

 At the other extreme end, we recover the cases that are most often considered in more classical approaches to decision theory, where the bid-ask spread~\(\uppprev\group{\measurement{A}}-\lowprev\group{\measurement{A}}\) between Your infimum selling and supremum buying prices for measurements~\(\measurement{A}\) is as small as it's allowed to be by the coherence requirements [in particular~\labelcref{ax:lower:prevision:more:bounds}], namely \(0\) everywhere.
-This is the type of uncertainty model we'll now turn to in the coming section.
+This very special subclass of the coherent lower previsions is the type of uncertainty model we'll now turn to in the coming section.